Do you need personal injury protection coverage?

 Purchasing personal injury protection is mandatory when you ‘re buying auto insurance in certain states.
 PIP coverage can help pay your medical expenses if you ‘ve been in an auto accident.
 This type of car insurance may also cover lost wages and funeral expenses.

-Is personal injury cover worth it on car insurance?
+What does personal injury cover on car insurance?

 What is the difference between bodily injury and personal injury?

 Bodily injury insurance typically covers the expenses of the person who did not cause the accident and subsequently suffered injuries .
 Personal injury protection (PIP) is often an extension of car insurance that covers economic damages.

 The short answer is that using your PIP insurance shouldn’t cause your rates to go up or your policy to be cancelled.
 But like everything involved with insurance companies and lawyers, it’s complicated.
 Personal Injury Protection ( PIP ) is required by law.